 While the best way to grow as an Epicurean Humanist is within the community and its activities, it’s still very helpful to have a library of texts that can take you deeper into the subject at your own pace.
-In that spirit, here is a list of books that will, I hope, be of use to people who want to learn about Epicurean Humanism, as understood in the Barnsley Atheist Church.
+In that spirit, here is a list of books that will, I hope, be of use to people who want to learn about Epicurean Humanism, as we understand it

 - Religion for Atheists: A non-believer’s guide to the uses of religion